<> We Can Forgive But Never Forget the Utah Black Hawk War

 Race and Manifest Destiny were only excuses for Europeans to justify their greed and superiority.
 Beliefs that had evolved long before they encountered indigenous people.

-It is time that our schools adhere to federal mandates, and teach the truth about our history in the spirit of equality, and explain compassionately the dynamics of the time that led to such a horrific human tragedy.
+It is time that our schools adhere to federal mandates, and teach the truth about our history, and explain compassionately the dynamics of the time that led to such a horrific human tragedy.
 Explanations give us the tools to bring change.
 We need to recognize that there is still much work to be done before we can say with a clear conscience that we live in a country that guarantees liberty and justice for all, and not just for some.

 The time has come for us to return to the sacred teachings that our Creator gave us.
 Forgive ourselves and each other for our petty ways, and reconcile the past with mutual respect and understanding.
 Yes, we can learn to forgive—but we will never forget.